 "The [Safe Sleep Baby workshop] covered several topics that are imperative to keeping a baby safe, happy, and healthy...
-Mothers and their support team can benefit from the material provided in the program because it will give them peace of mind, aid in their own health precautions and allow them to pass the information to someone else." -- "Jazmine," SSB Participant
+Mothers and their support team can benefit from the material provided in the program because it will give them peace of mind, aid in their own health precautions, and allow them to pass the information to someone else." -- "Jazmine," SSB Participant

-PUBLIC PERINATAL EDUCATION CAMPAIGN
+PERINATAL EDUCATION CAMPAIGN

-The RAACD initiative's perinatal education campaign (PEC) includes two primary education campaigns: Sac Healthy Baby (SHB) and Model of Caring (MOC, formerly Unequal Birth).
+The RAACD initiative's Perinatal Education Campaign (PEC) includes two primary education campaigns: Sac Healthy Baby (SHB) and Model of Caring (MOC, formerly Unequal Birth).
 SHB focuses on sharing information and resources with African American expecting and new parents.
-MOC is a rebranding of the Unequal Birth campaign based on feedback that the campaign messaging led to perceptions of further marginalization and despair.
-MOC aims to be more hope- and solution-oriented, as well as bridge gaps with health care providers to improve the experiences of Black and African American mothers and infants.
+MOC is a rebranding of the Unequal Birth campaign, following Her Health First (HHF)'s requested community feedback which indicated the campaign messaging led to feelings of further marginalization and despair rather than hopeful, solution-oriented messages and action steps.
+MOC aims to be more hope- and solutionoriented, as well as bridge gaps with health care providers to improve the experiences of Black and African American mothers and infants.